cordialgerm/foe_foundry/data/5e_canonical/balor.md

 ***Whip***. *Melee Weapon Attack:* +14 to hit, reach 30 ft., one target. *Hit:* 15 (2d6+8) slashing damage plus 10 (3d6) fire damage, and the target must succeed on a DC 20 Strength saving throw or be pulled up to 25 feet toward the balor.

 ***Teleport***.
-The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.
+The balor magically teleports, along with any equipment it is wearing or carrying, up to 120 feet to an unoccupied space it can see.</statblock>